Skip to main content

 About Desert de les Palmes

-Desert de les Palmes Natural Park protects a coastal mountain range rising abruptly above the Mediterranean between Benicassim and Castellon de la Plana in Valencia, encompassing approximately 3,200 hectares of rugged terrain reaching 729 meters at the summit of Bartolo.
-Despite its name suggesting barrenness, the 'desert' derives from the Latin desertum meaning a solitary place, referring to the Carmelite monastery established here in the 17th century seeking isolation.
-The park combines Mediterranean forest, rocky summits, and cultural heritage in a compact mountain area just minutes from the urbanized coast.
+Desert de les Palmes Natural Park protects a coastal mountain range rising abruptly above the Mediterranean between Benicassim and Castellon de la Plana in Valencia, encompassing approximately 3,293 hectares of rugged terrain reaching 729 meters at the summit of Bartolo.
+[1] Despite its name suggesting barrenness, the desert derives from the Carmelite concept of the desierto — a place of solitary contemplation — referring to the Discalced Carmelite monastery established here in 1694 seeking isolation.
+The park combines recovering Mediterranean forest, rocky summits, and cultural heritage in a compact mountain area just minutes from the urbanized coast.

 Wildlife Ecosystems

-The park's Mediterranean scrubland and woodland support diverse bird communities including Bonelli's eagle, peregrine falcon, and eagle owl on the rocky peaks, with Mediterranean warblers, rock bunting, and blue rock thrush in the scrub and cliff habitats.
-Mammals include wild boar, genet, badger, and red fox, while the varied terrain hosts rich reptile diversity with ocellated lizard, horseshoe whip snake, and the Mediterranean chameleon at its northern range limit.
-The park's proximity to the coast creates an important stopover for migrating birds, particularly raptors and passerines using the Mediterranean flyway during spring and autumn.
+The park Mediterranean scrubland and woodland support diverse bird communities including Bonelli eagle, peregrine falcon, and eagle owl on the rocky peaks, with Mediterranean warblers, rock bunting, and blue rock thrush in the scrub and cliff habitats.
+[1] Mammals include wild boar, genet, badger, and red fox, while the varied terrain hosts rich reptile diversity with ocellated lizard and the midwife toad (Alytes obstetricans) in wetter spots.
+The park proximity to the coast creates an important stopover for migrating birds, particularly raptors and passerines using the Mediterranean flyway during spring and autumn.

 Flora Ecosystems

-The vegetation reflects recovery from devastating wildfires with extensive areas of Mediterranean maquis dominated by mastic tree, wild olive, dwarf fan palm, and carob, interspersed with regenerating Aleppo pine and stone pine woodland.
-Sheltered north-facing ravines preserve more humid communities including cork oak, strawberry tree, and laurustinus that represent the pre-fire Mediterranean forest potential.
-The rocky summits carry specialized cliff and crevice vegetation adapted to extreme exposure, while the desert's monastery gardens preserve historic plantings of Mediterranean fruit trees and ornamentals established by the Carmelite monks.
+The vegetation reflects recovery from devastating wildfires in 1985 and 1992, with extensive areas of Mediterranean maquis dominated by mastic tree, wild olive, dwarf fan palm (Chamaerops humilis, the only palm endemic to Europe), and carob, interspersed with regenerating Aleppo pine and stone pine woodland.
+[1] Sheltered north-facing ravines preserve more humid communities including cork oak, strawberry tree, and laurustinus that represent the pre-fire Mediterranean forest potential.
+The rocky summits carry specialized cliff and crevice vegetation adapted to extreme exposure, while the monastery gardens preserve historic plantings of Mediterranean fruit trees established by the Carmelite monks.

 Geology